RaHehl/home-assistant.io/source/_integrations/unifiprotect.markdown

 **Warning:**

 When processing NFC scans, always validate the scanned ID.
 Unknown NFC cards also trigger the scan event.
 Additionally, this event was developed using third-party cards, as the developer did not have access to official UniFi cards at the time.
 With third-party cards, the scan relies on the card's serial number.
 While this approach is not uncommon, it is essential to note that the card's serial number is generally not considered a secure identifier and can be duplicated relatively easily.
-Additionally, there are currently various states in Home Assistant that can lead to repeated processing of the event.
-This is not an issue with the integration but should be considered, especially if used for actions such as unlocking doors.
+When the device becomes unavailable and becomes available again in Home Assistant, repeated event processing can occur.
+The state change is not an issue with the integration but should be considered, mainly if the device is used for actions such as unlocking doors.

 ### Fingerprint Identified Event